makrai/notes/busso-2509-msp-podcast.md

   except for test 2 and test 3, as explained later in this section.
 A key
   * three test sets, which have different characteristics.
 The
   * test 1 set has approximately 17.2% of the corpus collected from 465
-    speakers (Table VI).
+    speakers (Table VI)
-    * Table III shows inter-evaluator agreements very similar to entire corpus.
+    * Table III shows inter-evaluator agreements very similar to entire corpus
   * test 2 set was collected without the retrieval-based protocol presented in
-    * An early feedback we received: machine learning models may bias the selection of speaking turns.
-      We mitigate this issue by utilizing
-      over 48 criteria based on different SER formulations, trained on different databases, features, and modalities, as
+    * An early feedback we received: machine learning models may bias the selection of speaking turns We mitigate this issue by utilizing over 48 criteria based on different SER formulations, trained on different databases, features, and modalities, as
       * explained in Section III-C. In response to this problem,
       * we also created the test 2 set.
 We
-    * 117 podcasts for this set, annotating all the speaking turns that satisfy our requirements, except the emotion retrieval step (Figure 1).
+    * 117 podcasts for this set, annotating all the speaking turns that satisfy our requirements, except the emotion retrieval step (Figure 1)
     * higher proportion of neutral (around 45.8% – Table VI).
 This test set
     * 112 known speakers.
 An observation from this set in Table III is the
-    * lower inter-evaluator agreement compared to other partitions since neutral speech tends to be more uncertain [91].
+    * lower inter-evaluator agreement compared to other partitions since neutral speech tends to be more uncertain [91]
   * test 3 set comprises 3,200 speaking turns, with a
-    * balanced representation based on primary categorical emotions (Tab VI).
+    * balanced representation based on primary categorical emotions (Tab VI)
     * 428 speakers.
 We are
     * not releasing the emotional labels, transcriptions, or speaker info
     * Early versions of this test set were successfully used for SER challs